phihag/vulnsrv/README.md

 # Developing vulnsrv

 Development goals in the near future are [**translation**](https://github.com/phihag/vulnsrv/issues/3) and a [service mode](https://github.com/phihag/vulnsrv/issues/2) for deployment on vulnsrv.net.
-If you can translate vulnsrv (about 30 lines of text), please drop an email to [Philipp Hagemeister](https://github.com/phihag).
+If you can translate vulnsrv (about 30 lines of text), feel free to contact [Philipp Hagemeister](https://github.com/phihag).